MathieuParadis/FollowNut_back/README.md

-# This repository is the back of our nutrition follow up app: [FollowNut'](https://follownut.herokuapp.com/)
+# This repository is the back of our nutrition follow up app

 ## Description :
 FollowNut' is a follow up application for nutritionists and their patients.